martinpacesa/BindCraft/README.md

-starting_pdb        -> the path to the PDB of your target protein chains                -> which chains to target in your protein, rest will be ignored target_hotspot_residues   -> which position to target for binder design, for example `1,2-10` or chain specific `A1-10,B1-20` or entire chains `A`, set to null if you want AF2 to select binding site; better to select multiple target residues or a small patch to reduce search space for binder lengths           -> range of binder lengths to design number_of_final_designs   -> how many designs that pass all filters to aim for, script will stop if this many are reached
+starting_pdb        -> the path to the PDB of your target protein chains                -> which chains to target in your protein, rest will be ignored target_hotspot_residues   -> which position to target for binder design, for example `1,2-10` or chain specific `A1-10,B1-20` or entire chains `A`, set to null if you want AF2 to select binding site; better to select multiple target residues or a small patch to reduce search space for binder lengths           -> range of binder lengths to design (only used if binder_redesign isn't specified) number_of_final_designs   -> how many designs that pass all filters to aim for, script will stop if this many are reached binder_redesign    -> path to a FASTA file containing sequences to redesign (see Binder Redesign section below)
 ```
 Then run the binder design script:

 `sbatch ./bindcraft.slurm --settings './settings_target/PDL1.json' --filters './settings_filters/default_filters.json' --advanced './settings_advanced/default_4stage_multimer.json'`

+For redesigning a binder from a sequence:

+`sbatch ./bindcraft.slurm --settings './settings_target/PDL1_redesign_from_sequence.json' --filters './settings_filters/default_filters.json' --advanced './settings_advanced/default_4stage_multimer.json'`

 The *settings* flag should point to your target .json which you set above.
 The *filters* flag points to the json where the design filters are specified (default is ./filters/default_filters.json).
 The *advanced* flag points to your advanced settings (default is ./advanced_settings/default_4stage_multimer.json).
 If you leave out the filters and advanced settings flags it will automatically point to the defaults.